SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 1. The user selects to start the grant using A-Config (e.g., by clicking on a button on the client's website).
 2. The client stores in the user's session that the user selected "A-Config" and redirects the user to H-AS's authorization endpoint.
 3. The user authorizes the client to access their resources at H-AS.
-Having validated that the client ID and redirection URI match the ones registered for H-Config, H-AS issues a code and sends it (via the browser) back to the client.
+Having validated that the client ID and redirection URI match the ones assigned for H-Config, H-AS issues a code and sends it (via the browser) back to the client.
 4. The client redeems the code issued by H-AS at H-AS's token endpoint.
 To authenticate with H-AS, the client creates a client assertion signed by itself.
 Recall that both A-Config and H-Config registered the client with H-AS under the same client ID, and that the client uses the same key pair for authentication at H-AS.
 Hence, this client assertion, if required, would be a valid authentication credential for the client at H-AS.
 Note that generating and validating client assertions in this step is optional for public clients.
 5. Since the client stores "A-Config" in the user's session, it sends the access token to A-RS.
 The attacker therefore obtains the user's access token issued by H-AS.